Filipino scientists are in the thick of the search for alternative

 Gone are the days when the oil moguls could lift oil by

-for oil rather than peanut oil to fuel his Model T. Thus
+oil rather than peanut oil to fuel his Model T. Thus started

-started the onward march of horseless carriages known as
+the onward march of horseless carriages known as cars, and

-cars, and millions of them were manufactured for a world
+millions of them were manufactured for a world that never

 For Prof. Kelvin Rodolfo, who sports the title professor